 While this may seem ideal from a southern winter perspective, it's important to note that dramatic changes in climate can leave you feeling drained, fatigued and generally unwell.
 It's important to take your first few days easy and not to overdo it, and drink heaps of water to stay hydrated.
-It will also be dusty with plenty of flies, so be prepared.
+It will also be dusty with the potential for plenty of flies and there is always the likelihood of occasional Whirlwinds on the Whirlwind Plains, so be prepared.

-Dehydration.
+Dehydration

 This is a hot and dry climate.
-It is vitally important to drink constantly during the day to stay hydrated, the rule of 2L per day, can be as high as 6 - 8 litres a day depending upon the level of activity you undertake.
+It is vitally important to drink constantly during the day to stay hydrated, the usual rule of 2L per day, can be as high as 6 - 8 litres a day depending upon the level of activity you undertake.
 It will be important for you to be aware of the symptoms of dehydration and heat illness and look for them in both yourself and your team mates.

-Crocodiles.
+Crocodiles

 This is Saltwater Crocodile (Crocodilus porosus) country, and as such great care needs to be taken around ALL water bodies.
 The only swimming allowed will be in the pool at the caravan park - no exceptions.
 More information about Crocodiles will be provided during your orientation.

+Snakes

-Snakes.
-Many venomous snakes inhabit this area.
+Many venomous snakes inhabit this area, although their numbers have been depleted by cane toads.
 Do not attempt to catch or kill any snake you see, as this is when the vast majority of bites occur.
 Due to the remote nature of our work, avoidance is the key.
 Carry an elastic bandage in your backpack or pocket at all times (will be provided).
 First aid for snake bite will be covered in more detail during your orientation.

-Mosquito-borne diseases.
+Mosquito-borne diseases

 Due to our proximity to waterways, mosquitoes will be present and active.
 Ross River Fever, Murray River Encephalitis, Barramah Forrest virus and Kunjin virus are known to be present in the area.
-It is strongly recommended you take precautions to avoid mosquito bites.
+It is strongly recommended you take precautions to avoid mosquito bites - wear long loose fitting clothing and use insect repellents when necessary.

-Toads.
+Toads

 Cane Toads have toxic secretions, which can cause irritation and potentially death (if eaten), with this in mind, it is important to maintain high hygiene levels and wear gloves when dealing with toads and be highly aware of keeping your hands away from your face especially.
 We will supply latex gloves for handling toads.
 Please advise us if you have a latex allergy.

-Allergies.
+Allergies

 If you suffer from hay fever, due to the dry and the dust and potential flowering of plants, you may need to bring lots of your hay fever medication.
 If you suffer from food allergies please discuss this with staff, as it will be difficult to source food products which don't contain wheat or nuts, for example.

-Conjunctivitis.
+Conjunctivitis

 Another condition that may arise is dry or infected eyes (especially if you are not acclimatised to the local conditions).
 You may wish to purchase some artificial tears or antibiotic eye drops, if you know you are prone to this condition.

-Fire.
+Fire

 This is a highly flammable landscape.
 While fire is used at as a land management tool, this is the wrong time of year for landscape size fires.
 Great care needs to be taken with the use of camp fires, with no fires allowed during total fire ban days.
 Fires will only be lit in designated areas, and mainly for cooking.

-BRING ALL MEDICATIONS YOU MAY NEED WITH YOU Notify staff of any condition from which you suffer and any special storage required for medications eq. refridgeration
+BRING ALL MEDICATIONS YOU MAY NEED WITH YOU

+Notify staff of any condition from which you suffer and any special storage required for medications eq. refridgeration